+My research focuses on Swiss graphic design history.
 After studying visual communication and graphic design at ECAL and the Royal College of Art, I earned a PhD in art history from the University of Bern.
 My thesis analysed the impact of cultural promotion on the field of Swiss graphic design by focusing on the Swiss Design Awards 2002 relaunch.
 I contributed to and co-edited a volume of the recent publication Swiss Graphic Design Histories (2021), which offers new perspectives on the history of the discipline.
-My research focuses on recent Swiss graphic design history.

 Research and writing

 In 2021, I earned a PhD in art history at the Graduate School of the Arts and Humanities at the University of Bern.
 I am now working towards publishing a book whose working title is The Prize of Success: The Swiss Design Awards 2002 relaunch and the networks of promotion.
 If you’d like to be kept updated about its publication, sign up here or follow me there.

 I worked as a research assistant and PhD candidate on the research project Swiss Graphic Design and Typography Revisited (SGDTR) at the HKB.
-The project, which was funded by the SNSF, culminated in a four-volume open-access publication, Swiss Graphic Design Histories.
+The SNSF-funded project culminated in the four-volume open-access publication Swiss Graphic Design Histories.
 I co-edited one of its volumes and contributed several chapters to the publication.

 I have been co-organising Behind the Books, an exhibition of the Most Beautiful Swiss Books in London, with Mathias Clottu since 2019.
 We also organise a series of talks accompanying each year’s exhibition.

 I work as a lecturer at ECAL.
 Since 2012, I have been teaching Critical History of Graphic Design to first year students on the BA Graphic Design.
 Since 2016, I also offer a Design/Research class to second year students.
 Finally I teach Graphic Design History to foundation and first year BA students across all disciplines since 2021.

 I am a visiting lecturer on the Graphic Design BA at Kingston School of Art, where I teach a strand dedicated to publishing.